-Bit 14 = '0' means that the output current is less than the value in parameter 221 Current Limit I\{LIM}.
+Bit 14 = '0' means that the output current is less than the value in parameter 221 Current Limit I{LIM}.

-Bit 14 = '1' means that the output current is greater than the value in parameter 221 Current LimitI\LIM and that the frequency converter will trip after a set period of time.
+Bit 14 = '1' means that the output current is greater than the value in parameter 221 Current LimitI{LIM} and that the adjustable frequency drive will trip after a set period of time.